I once read an interview of an actress during the course of which she mentioned,

-Yeah yeah I was a judgemental idiot.
+Yeah yeah I was stupidly judgemental.

+Do you do that too?
+No?
+Think Twilight, think Fifty Shades of Grey, think Chetan Bhagat.
 Yeah, it just wouldn’t be right if Mr Bhagat doesn’t come up at this point – the most widely read and even more widely trolled of Indian authors.
 Not many self-respecting readers are his fans and yet his books break sales records and are made into hit films.

-The point I’m making is that I know the impression of a person purely based on the book in his hand is completely unreliable.
+The point I’m making is that I know the impression of a person purely based on the book in his hand, is completely unreliable.
 I know nothing of the person, I have no clue how he came about the book, I don’t even know whether he is liking or disliking it and yet I form an opinion.

 And what if he does enjoy a book I completely abhorred?
 Does that necessarily make him a ‘not my kind’ of person?